SECUI MF2 Series

 Log Monitoring

-Select the Enable Log Monitoring check box to use for Rule Usage Analysis.
+Select the Enable Log Monitoring checkbox to use for Rule Usage Analysis.

 - Track Usage Via is set to Syslog.